 In March 2012, Grand Rapids Community College and Wyoming Public Schools (WPS) signed letter of intent that created a middle college program for the fall of 2012 at Wyoming High School.

-According to the agreement, the vision of the middle college partnership is to provide the opportunity for participating students to earn both a high school diploma and an associate of arts degree in four years.
+The vision of the middle college partnership is to provide the opportunity for participating students to earn both a high school diploma and an associate of arts degree in four years.
 Wyoming Middle College students will begin in their sophomore year and complete the program after an extended year of classes.
-Students will be “dual-enrolled” in high school and college courses, with tuition for the college courses paid for by WPS as part of the district’s per pupil state funding.
+Students will be “dual-enrolled” in high school and college courses, with tuition and regular semester fees for the college courses paid for by WPS as part of the district’s per pupil state funding.

 Wyoming Middle College – with students being able to earn an associate of arts degree by starting in 10th grade – will be the first such program in the region, and the 26th early/middle college statewide.